DUI Car Insurance in Washington

 Make lifestyle or vehicle changes

-Improving your credit score can make a noticeable difference in your premiums.
-In Washington, as in many states, drivers with poor credit and a DUI pay significantly more than those with better credit histories.
-If you're shopping for a new vehicle, consider insuring a cheaper car to insure.
+Improving your credit score can help your premiums.
+In Washington, as in many states, drivers with poor credit and a DUI pay more.
+Consider buying a cheaper car to insure.

 6. 6